AlexsLemonade/scpca-portal/client/src/config/terms-of-use.md

 will satisfy any legal communication requirements, including that such communications be in writing.

-32. **Governing Law & Jurisdiction**
+1.  **Governing Law & Jurisdiction**

-33. [Governing Law]{.ul}.
+    a.  *Governing Law*.
 Unless otherwise agreed in writing between you and us, these Terms are governed by and construed in accordance with the laws of the Commonwealth of Pennsylvania, excluding conflicts of law principles.

-34. [Jurisdiction]{.ul}.
+    b.  *Jurisdiction*.
 Unless otherwise agreed in writing between you and us, any dispute or claim arising out of or relating to the ScPCADP or these Terms must be brought exclusively in the state or federal courts within the Eastern District of Pennsylvania (except that a party may seek preliminary equitable relief in any court of competent jurisdiction in relation to intellectual property rights or confidentiality obligations).

-35. **General**
+2.  **General**

 Our failure to act in a particular circumstance does not waive our ability to act with respect to that circumstance or similar